andis-spr/fzf-bookmarks/README.md

 # fzf-bookmarks

-Use your web bookmarks from a searchable CLI-based menu.
+Use web bookmarks from a searchable CLI-based menu.

 ## Features